Skip to main content

 The Problem

-- It is estimated that 40 billion individual single-use plastic utensils are discarded every year in the United States.
-Plastic never decomposes but instead gets smaller and smaller as it breaks into microplastics.
+• It is estimated that 40 billion individual single-use plastic utensils are discarded every year in the United States.
+Plastic never decomposes but instead gets smaller and smaller as it breaks into micro and nanoplastics.

-- According to the National Institute of Health, manufacturing, transportation, use and decomposition of plastic is harmful to our health.
-It has been linked to numerous cancers, insulin resistance, decreased sex hormones and other negative consequences for our reproductive system.
+• According to the National Institute of Health, manufacturing, transportation, use and decomposition of plastic is harmful to our health.
+It has been linked to numerous cancers, insulin resistance, decreased sex hormones and birth defects, neurological and mental health issues, asthma and other endocrine disruptors.

-- Most plastic utensils are unused and an unnecessary cost burden to restaurants.
+• Most utensils are unused and an unnecessary cost burden to restaurants.
 Since 2014, online food ordering has increased 300% faster than dine-in, furthering the plastic pollution problem.

 The Solution

-- Clean Water Action and Clean Water Fund's ReThink Disposable program is working to stop plastic trash through Skip the Stuff!
+• Clean Water Action and Clean Water Fund’s ReThink Disposable program is working to stop trash before it begins by leading the Skip the Stuff local and state campaign.

-- Urge your town to pass a "Skip the Stuff" ordinance - learn more here.
+• Urge your town to pass a “Skip the Stuff” ordinance while awaiting state legislation– learn more here.

-Together, we will reduce litter, plastics pollution and related health impacts while saving small businesses money by skipping the stuff in take-out food orders, as seen in work by ReThink Disposable.
+Together, we will reduce litter, plastics pollution and related health impacts while saving small businesses money by skipping the stuff, as seen in work by ReThink Disposable.

 It is estimated that 40 billion individual single-use plastic utensils are discarded every year in the United States.
 Clean Water Action's ReThink Disposable program is working to stop plastic trash advocating for a "Skip the Stuff" bill in New Jersey!